-- Arms / weapons trading, dealing and defence; - Casinos, gambling and betting; - Construction / development industry; - Dating / adult entertainment industry; - Decision-making members of high profile sporting bodies; - Import/export companies/industry; - Money services businesses; - Oil and gas industry; - Pharmaceuticals and healthcare; - Precious metals and stones mining and trading; - Shipping and transport of goods; and - Virtual asset service providers. - Is a CEP that holds prominent position or enjoys a high public profile that might enable them to abuse this position for private gain; for example, they are: - persons performing prominent functions for international organisations; - senior local or regional public officials with the ability to influence the awarding of public contracts; - o decision-making members of high profile sporting bodies; - o individuals that are known to influence the government and other senior decision-makers. - has links to sectors that involve significant amounts of cash; - is dealing with complex equipment etc. for which he/she/it lacks technical background or which is incongruent with their stated activities; - engages in complex trade deals involving third parties in lines of business that do not accord with their stated business activities established at onboarding; - though declared to be a commercial business, conducts transactions that suggest they are acting as a money remittance business or a pay through
+- Arms / weapons trading, dealing and defence;

+- Casinos, gambling and betting;

+- Construction / development industry;

+- Dating / adult entertainment industry;

+- Decision-making members of high profile sporting bodies;

+- Import/export companies/industry;

+- Money services businesses;

+- Oil and gas industry;

+- Pharmaceuticals and healthcare;

+- Precious metals and stones mining and trading;

+- Shipping and transport of goods; and

+- Virtual asset service providers.

+- Is a CEP that holds prominent position or enjoys a high public profile that might enable them to abuse this position for private gain; for example, they are:

+- persons performing prominent functions for international organisations;

+- senior local or regional public officials with the ability to influence the awarding of public contracts;

+- decision-making members of high profile sporting bodies;

+- individuals that are known to influence the government and other senior decision-makers.

-8 A commercially exposed person ("CEP") is an individual who is associated with a specific industry activity which typically has a higher exposure to bribery and corruption, which, in turn, may increase the ML/FT/PF/PF risk posed to the firm by such individuals where they are affiliated to a customer.
+&lt;sup>8 A commercially exposed person ("CEP") is an individual who is associated with a specific industry activity which typically has a higher exposure to bribery and corruption, which, in turn, may increase the ML/FT/PF/PF risk posed to the firm by such individuals where they are affiliated to a customer.
 An individual would be regarded as a CEP due to their position as a senior executive of a commercial enterprise in an industry posing a higher risk of financial crime.
 For example; a Board member, senior executive, or person with decision-making power or influence in one of the listed occupational activities would be considered a CEP.
 However, an administrator or employee with no decision-making power or influence would not be classed as a CEP.